the-software-factory/jquery-chart/README.md

 ```

 ## Usage
-To use the library you should first include it in your project, define an element that will host the chart,
-for example a `<div></div>`, and set its width and height.
+To use the library you should first include it in your project, define an element that will host the chart and set its
+width and height if needed.

+NOTE: Its width and height can be also set through a CSS class or inline.

 ```html
 <div id="container1" style="width: 500px; height: 500px"></div>